 - Data – access to key logins to devices on a network’s system is critical for every hacker.
 Devices of importance may be databases, servers, and endpoints.
 These devices contain important data.
 One technique includes creating a central point for assembling the data for analysis.
 Collection, correlation, and standardization of data from the various data points are essential.
 A common tool for data collection is a Security Information and Event Management (SIEM) device.
 A SIEM device is a threat hunter’s best weapon.

 - Threat intelligence – cybercriminals sometimes cooperate, sharing malicious artifacts, codes, and information.
 An increase in the frequency of similar attacks implies a corresponding rise in the number of companies identifying the attacks.
-An efficient threat intelligence system should be able to acquire actionable knowledge from multiple sources about threats to an environment.
+An efficient threat intelligence system should acquire actionable knowledge from multiple sources about threats to an environment.

 An efficient Intel system on the emergence of a new attack enhances a hunter’s ability to spot indicators of compromise or indicators of attacks (IOAs) within a network and ample time to act on this information.

-What to Look for During the Hunt
+What to Look for When Cyber Threat Hunting

 The starting point of every threat hunting process is the definition of prioritized intelligence requirements (PIRs).
 PIR questions and answers derive appropriate response actions.
 For example: